This post may contain affiliate links, which helps keep this content free. More information on the Menu

 Also this is just ONE product , a shampoo , to list the conditioner , toothpaste, deodorant ,face cream, shower gel, cosmetics and other hair products, all these chemicals are being mixed up like a big toxic soup on our bodies.
 The average woman puts 515 Synthetic chemicals on her body everyday .

-Another good website for a easy search is Cosmetics info.org
+A good website if you need to do an easy search is Cosmetics info.org

 As I saw as a comment on one of the websites, that everything we use is a chemical, even natural ones.
 Not everything is harmful, but it is good to know the ones to avoid if you can!
 Just having the knowledge to make an informed decision on what we are using would be great.

 I found a good article on CLEAR AND WELL.COM on the 29 Safest shampoos and Conditioners, there are many sites with guideline on what chemicals to avoid if you can.